ditojs/dito/docs/controllers.md

 `'myActionName'` turns into `'my-action-name'`.

-When normalizing controller names, and the controller class name ends in `'Controller'`, then this taht is stripped off the name.
+When normalizing controller names, and the controller class name ends in `'Controller'`, then this that is stripped off the name.
 So `'GreetingsController'` is normalized to `'greetings'`.

 ## Namespaces